Plan Stage Assessment

 How does it work?

 Riskmonitor’s Fire Safety Consultants will review your architect’s plans and provide a Plan Stage Assessment on the Fire Safety measures proposed, from a Life Safety perspective.
 Our report will provide observations on any overprovision and recommend anything not identified on the current plans.
-In some cases, particularly if construction has already begun, our may be necessary for Riskmonitor’s Fire Safety Consultants to attend site.
+In some cases, particularly if construction has already begun, it may be necessary for Riskmonitor’s Fire Safety Consultants to attend site.